 Pittsburgh, PA 15206

 Hekima Place welcomes volunteers to Kenya year round.
 For volunteers traveling to Kenya, we recommend applying and planning your trip at least several months in advance.
-We request that you spend at least 7-10 days at the home and actively encourage longer stays when possible.
+We strongly recommend 14 day stays.
 Our volunteers provide supplementary support to the housemothers (mums) and other staff, helping our girls grow socially, mentally, emotionally, and spiritually.